AMythicDev/minus/README.md

 | Esc               | Cancel search input                                |
 | n                 | Go to the next search match                        |
 | p                 | Go to the next previous match                      |

-Applications can customize these keybindings to better suite there needs

 ## License
 Unless explicitly stated, all works to `minus` are dual licensed under the